RevenueHunt/docs/docs/reference/quiz-builder.md

 - **Popup height** - Adjust the width of the quiz by typing the percentage number.

-- **Wait seconds** - Set up the number of seconds after which the quiz popup will be automaticaly displayed.
+- **Wait seconds** - Set up the number of seconds after which the quiz popup will be automatically displayed.
 Note: Do not set a value to 0.

 - **Exit intent** - Show the automatic popup when the customer is exit intent.
 Toggle to activate.